International Piano and Strings Competition 2015

 International participants must use express shipment services to the following street address and provide the tracking number.

-Application materials must be postmarked no later than January 20, 2014.
+Application materials must be postmarked no later than January 20, 2015.
+The application packages acceptance will be closed on January 27, 2015.

 Application Fee for solo performers - $150